 Do I need a visa to enter Thailand?

 No, you will not need a pre-arranged visa to enter Thialand before your arrival.
 Most all countries will be granted a 30 day visa upon arrival.
 You can see a full list of those countries here.
 If you have any questions about the process, we’re always here to help!

 When can I book my flights?

 Once your tour has been confirmed, you can arrange your flights.
-Please enter your flight information in the ‘Login’ area so we can arrange transfer from the SuvarnabhumiI nternational Airport in Hanoi to the hotel when you arrive.
+Please enter your flight information in the ‘Login’ area so we can arrange transfer from the SuvarnabhumiI nternational Airport in Bangkok to the hotel when you arrive.

 Must my flight arrive at a certain time?

 We recommend arriving before 16.00 on day 1 of your tour.
 Check in at the hotel on day 1 is at 2 pm with early check in available subject to hotel vacancy.
 You are free to use the hotel facilities - including the pool - and leave your bags in a secure place if you arrive early before checking in.
 On departure, we suggest leaving after 12:00 in order to enjoy a final breakfast with everyone but if you can find a cheaper flight early in the day, that's no problem at all!
 Just let us know your flight details in the ‘Login’ area.
 If your flight arrives before the starting date, we can arrange extra accommodation which includes hotel transfer and breakfast.
 Please let us know if you want us to arrange this for you.

 Which airport should I book my flights to?